Lizz1102/blog-full-stack-react-node-mongodb/README.md

 - Using a proxy to resolve CORS for now(in the frontend package.json)
 - Post article instead of static data
 - Use unique IDs instead of enforcing unique article name
-- Need unique comment ids
+- Need unique comment IDs
 - Where do I host the database?
 - Where do I host my website?